portainer/portainer-docs/start/install/server/podman/README.md

 # Podman

 {% hint style="info" %}
 These installation instructions are for Portainer Business Edition (BE).
-For Portainer Community Edition (CE) refer to the [CE install documentation](../../../install-ce/server/podman/).
 {% endhint %}

 {% content-ref url="linux.md" %}